 Politicians reacted to Mr. Smith Goes to Washington no differently.
 The quintessential example of their distaste for the film involved Joseph P. Kennedy, American Ambassador in London at the time, and the father of future president, John F. Kennedy.

 Kennedy telegramed Columbia Pictures head Harry Cohn that Mr. Smith’s critique of Washington made the film not just an insult to America, but a piece of pro-Axis propaganda.
 As such, Kennedy called upon Cohn to “immediately withdraw the film from European distribution.”

 Kennedy’s reaction to the film was, according to Frank Capra, the perfect example of [aff. link]:

 “…[the] two freedoms that have created more headaches for the Supreme Court than all others put together—freedom to enforce freedom; and freedom to flout it, or advocate its destruction.”

 The French Choose Mr. Smith Goes to Washington

-As to Joseph Kennedy’s fears about the film being pro-Axis propaganda, well, Kennedy needn’t have worried: in late 1942, Mr. Smith Goes to Washington was chosen by the French people as the last English-language film for showing in French theaters before the Nazi-ordered ban on American and British films in France.
+As to Joseph Kennedy’s fears about the film being pro-Axis propaganda, well, Kennedy needn’t have worried: in late 1942, Mr. Smith Goes to Washington was chosen by the French people as the last English-language film shown in French theaters, just before the Nazi-ordered ban on American and British films in France.

 Mr. Stewart Stays Uncorrupted in Hollywood